Dental Care for Your Baby – Fort Washington, PA

 It’s recommended that you bring your baby in for a dental visit within six months of the first tooth’s eruption — usually around their first birthday.
 We’ll look for any signs of early problems with your baby’s oral heath, and check in with you about the best way to care for your little one's teeth.
 Remember that preparing for each dental visit with a positive attitude goes a long way toward making your child comfortable with regular dental checkups.
 On this page, you can find more easy tips regarding dental care for your baby from our Fort Washington pediatric dentist.

-Even before your baby’s first tooth appears, the gums can benefit from your careful attention.
-After breast or bottle-feeding, wrap one finger with a clean, damp washcloth or piece of gauze and gently rub it across your baby’s gum tissue.
+Even before your baby’s first tooth appears, their gums can benefit from your careful attention.
+After breast- or bottle-feeding, wrap one finger with a clean, damp washcloth or piece of gauze and gently rub it across your baby’s gum tissue.
 This practice both clears your little one’s mouth and begins the process for building good daily oral care habits.